pke11y/net-auto-sol/data-model/README.md

 - **intra_services**: a dictionary of internal MPLS services
   - **l3vpn**: a dictionary of L3VPN management services
     - **oam**: a list of internal VRF's built as a central services L3VPN.
-Each VRF has a `vrf_name`, `description`, `customer` name along with the BGP/MPLS core config parameters such as 'remote_asn',  `rd`, `rt_import` and `rt_export`.
+Each VRF has a `vrf_name`, `description`, `customer` name along with the BGP/MPLS core config parameters such as `remote_asn`,  `rd`, `rt_import` and `rt_export`.
 The WAN will interconnect one or more core nodes, represented in `nodes` dict which is a key/value structure of IP routers and their 'interface' that is connected to the service.
 IP address for interfaces for this service are retrieved from the 'mgmt' field of each node.

 #### Common Services Data Model
 All common network services are described in the **common.yml**.
 Potential services include `snmp`, `syslog`, `ntp` and `dns`.
 These services are deployed on all core nodes.